jordenrabasco/DNAMetabarcoding/README.md

 Pipeline for Amplicon Sequence Variant (ASV) resolution from microbial community fastq-formatted data.

-This Pipeline expects fastq data and outputs a comprhensive .csv file with taxonomic and abundance information for each ASV, as well as various Qiime objects needed for downstream processing in the Qiime platform.
+This Pipeline expects demulitplexed fastq data and outputs a comprhensive .csv file with taxonomic and abundance information for each ASV, as well as various Qiime objects needed for downstream processing in the Qiime platform.

 This pipeline is based on the DNAmetabarcoding workflow developed by Jessica Parks and Jonathan Fleming and can be found here: https://github.com/jessicaparks/DNAmetabarcoding.git